Give your preschooler a little boost in school with easy and fun ways to practice name writing! They’ll be ready to go

 Hands-on writing is much more exciting for preschoolers to do than putting pen to paper and writing the same thing over and over again.

 Preschoolers also might not be ready to grip the pencil and be able to write in this way yet.
 And that’s okay.

 Okay, quick disclaimer, I know that just sounded like I know what I’m talking about, and kind of sounds like it’s from a teacher’s perspective, but it’s not.

 Making it a hands-on experience can be so much more meaningful.

 Over the years, I’ve done many of these in some shape or form, but these are 12 ways that kids can practice name writing (at home or at school) in a way that is fun for them and doesn’t pressure them!

 Ways for Preschoolers to Practice Name Writing:

 - Highlighters are awesome for tracing anything!
 Add in glue and yarn and it’s a hands-on experience, or triple the name tracing fun!

-- Buggy and Buddy puts rainbow writing to their name!
+- Buggy and Buddy puts rainbow write their names!
 Writing their name over and over again in different colors to make a rainbow.
 Make it big and fun!